 The best USB-C hubs for laptops and desktop computers come in many shapes and sizes.
 And as the worlds of computing, photography and data are transitioning away from older USB Types at different speeds, getting the right combination of connections can be complicated… and, if you're not careful, costly.

-There was once a time when all USB connectors looked the same.
-In recent years, a different type of connector has emerged, called USB-C, which is rapidly becoming the industry standard.
+This guide is here to help you get the best USB-C hub to suit your needs – but what exactly is USB-C?
+There was once a time when all USB connectors looked the same, but in recent years a different type of connector has emerged called USB-C – and it is rapidly becoming the industry standard.

-USB-C is smaller and more oval than the older type of USB connector, which is nowadays referred to as USB-A. It allows you to transfer data at faster speeds than the latter, as well as outputting video at higher resolution and faster refresh rates.
+USB-C, or USB Type C, is smaller and more oval than the older type of USB connector, which is nowadays referred to as USB Type A. It enables you to transfer data at faster speeds, as well as outputting video at higher resolution and faster refresh rates.
 (Note, though, that not all USB-C connections are equal, and the very fastest support the Thunderbolt protocol, which is the gold standard for speed).

 What is a USB-C hub?

 The rise of USB-C has dovetailed with a trend for ultrathin and lightweight devices, which typically feature a very limited number of ports because there just isn't room for them.
 For example, the Dell XPS 13 is an excellent laptop, but it has only two USB-C ports, a microSD slot, a headphone jack... and that's it.

 So how can you use an SD card with such a laptop?
 What if you want to connect it to the internet via an Ethernet cable, or stream video to your TV via an HDMI or VGA cable?
 And what do you do with all your aging USB-A devices, such as your hard drive or flash drives?
 That's where a good USB-C hub comes in.